SatoryKono/ChEMBL_data_acquisition/tests/README.md

 The test suite is organised around the key scenarios of the ChEMBL data acquisition pipeline:

 - `unit/` – fast checks for isolated helpers (loading, normalisation, validation logic).
 - `integration/` – composed workflows that verify enrichment rules, schema validation and failure handling.
-- `postprocessing/` – regression tests for the standalone transformation helpers backed by snapshot fixtures.
+Snapshot-backed regression suites that previously lived in `tests/postprocessing/` now reside under `tests/integration/postprocessing/` to keep all multi-module scenarios together.
 - `e2e/` – deterministic end-to-end runs of the test-item pipeline on synthetic fixtures, including export idempotence.
 - `resources/` – small CSV snapshots used by the integration and e2e scenarios.